Varicose eczema is a type of eczema that affects the legs. Like all types of eczema, the skin becomes red, flaky, scaly and itchy.

 If your varicose eczema is moderate to severe, you may need to apply topical corticosteroids both between flare-ups and during them.

-Also speak to your GP if you have been using a topical corticosteroid and your symptoms have not improved.
+You should also speak to your GP if you have been using a topical corticosteroid and your symptoms have not improved.

 Medical compression stockings are specially designed to steadily squeeze your legs to help improve your circulation.
-They are often tightest at the ankle and get gradually looser as they go further up your leg.
+They are tightest at the ankle and get gradually looser as they go further up your leg.
 This encourages blood to flow upwards towards your heart.

 Wearing compression stockings